 - From the first dropdown, expand the BEHAVIOR section and select a behavior type you want to track.
 To know about the various behavior targeting options available in VWO, refer to How to Define Custom Visitor Segments.

-- From the second dropdown, select the appropriate operator and in the field next to it, enter the desired value.
+- From the second dropdown, select the appropriate operator and enter the desired value in the field next to it.

 - To add multiple conditions, click Add condition.
 Also, you can define the logical relationship between the different conditions using the AND/OR operators and use brackets to organize the segment condition.